 Just as you should be leery of a self-taught astrologer, you should beware of an uninitiated astrologer with no spiritual master.
 Spiritual discipline as prescribed in the scriptures purifies the consciousness and gives the astrologer heightened astrological powers and increased wisdom through which to guide the seeker.
 Shun the astrologer with no authentic guru, or one having a guru but not following the discipline of the guru.
 Reject those who are non-vegetarian; who drink, smoke, or take intoxicants; or who have affairs with their clients, or are generally immoral and dissolute.
+It should be understood that the Vedic scriptures do not support the modern caste system found in India where a person is considered a Brahmana (or other caste) by birth.
+One is not a Brahmana by birth but rather as explained by Lord Krsna in the Gita, one's varna (caste) is ascertained by one's qualities and actions.
 For more details about why it is important for the Vedic astrologer to lead a Godly life read The Philosophy of Jyotish.

 Q. Does he do consultations by telephone, by mail, or only in person?